 Currently, the drip shield model is limited to the specification of a single failure time.
 It is desired to have a parametric model that considers general corrosion rates and fluoride concentration and allows flexibility to consider mechanical failure modes (such as those due to rockfall).
 The new parametric model will be coded in a new TPA module called DSFAIL.
 It will interface with the TPA executive in a manner similar to the other modules; that is, DSFAIL will receive near-field chemistry information in a manner similar to the EBSFAIL module and return drip shield failure times to the executive.
-The drip shield failure times will affect water contacting the waste package and the near-field cherister package are treated consistently.
+The drip shield failure times will affect water contacting the waste package and the near-field chloride concentration.
+The module will be designed so that mechanical failures of the drip shield and waste package are treated consistently.